 With the move to the new Naples main campus, responsibility for the Alumni Association was transferred to the University Advancement Offices.
 The alumni newsletter became the TORCH, and growth and support for the institution became a theme.
 We became a true community resource serving current students, international students, alumni, and retired adults in our Frances Pew Hayes Center for Lifelong Learning.
 The Torch continues to serve the alumni with news of the institution and opportunities for support.
 The eTorch is also distributed electronically describing giving and financial planning.

 With the growth of the school and the generous donation of Earl and Thelma Hodges, International College became Hodges University.
 Some of our more recent alumni were able to receive diplomas with Hodges University inscribed; still earlier graduates, such as me, look proudly at their International College diplomas.
 We are all fellow graduates and alumni of the same institution.

-In 2010, Hodges University celebrates its twentieth anniversary.
-It is a time for celebration, nostalgia, and advancement.
-The Alumni Association is once more in a revitalization period seeking alumni input and participation.
-Our numbers have grown to 6,800, and we will jump over 7,000 easily in June 2010 at the graduation ceremony.
+Today, the Alumni Association is once more in a revitalization period seeking alumni input and participation.
+Our numbers have grown to over 7,700, a number that continues to grow at each graduation ceremony.
 Our history and future are linked, and we seek a continued connection.
 You are our past and our tomorrow.
 Help us complete this story by your participation in the Hodges University Alumni Association.
-(Bowman)